v0x45/PassGen-by-Rayan/README.md

 - [@v0x45](https://github.com/v0x45)
 ## Build it yourself

-PassGen by Rayan is a free and open-source software, to compile the app yourself using python:
+PassGen by Rayan is a free and open-source software, to compile the it yourself using python:
 - install the following libraries:
 ```bash
   python -m pip install ttkbootstrap